drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_CN_replace.png){: loading=lazy }
 #### Example 1: Anilinopyrimidines

-The observed drop in the biological activity indicates that the cyano group may be involved in the formation of a hydrogen bond with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-anilinopyrimidines-cb3e6fc0'><i class='fa fa-play' aria-hidden='true'></i></button>The observed drop in the biological activity indicates that the cyano group may be involved in the formation of a hydrogen bond with the receptor.
 Other changes including the volume and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/CN-example1.png){: loading=lazy }